-I’ve talked about microphones for your livestream and podcasts, background images and how to get started.
+The background for video calls matters and can help us look better and more professional.
+Just like I’ve talked about microphones for your livestream and podcasts, background images and how to get started.
 Today, let’s talk about how you can improve your livestreams with a video backdrop.

-What’s a video backdrop?
+What’s a background for video calls?

 Basically, it’s what is behind you when you go live.
 That can fall into one of three categories, which I will discuss in this article: